mohamed-gara/when-hibernate-ignores-lazy-fetch-type/README.md

 * Value Holder
 * Ghost

-## When lazy fetch type is is not applied
+## When lazy fetch type is not applied

 ## Conclusion